davidcereal/dberger1989.github.io/_posts/08-01-2016-building-spark-cluster-part-1.markdown

 Many data scientists run Spark applications using PySpark, Spark’s Python API.
 Since I use Python on a daily basis, doing so would have been convenient, but I decided to take on the challenge of learning Scala, which is Spark’s native language.
 Many have ruminated on the pros and cons of choosing one over the other, but I don’t think anybody would argue that knowing both is an advantage.

-It only took me a couple of days to really get the hang of coding in Scala, a process that was greatly aided by coding with a Scala kernel in Jupyter’s ipython notebook using Apache Toree.
+It took me a couple of days to really get the hang of coding in Scala, a process that was greatly aided by coding with a Scala kernel in Jupyter’s ipython notebook using Apache Toree.
 As an added bonus, the Toree kernel also implements Spark, meaning you can code in the notebook as if you were using spark-shell.
-It’s awesome.
+It’s truly awesome.

 ## Programming in Spark-Shell